shyrodgau/imbraw2dng/README.md

 - no tough guy looking at you

 Differences over the APP from ImB:
-- time on device not set automatically on connect, click menu manually
+- time on device not set automatically on connect, click menu manually (or use Setting to do it automatically)

 Advantages over the my classic `imbraw2dng.html` when used on the ImB:
 - can set the time of the ImB